TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 ::

-    # lets assume you have calculated a score in some way, that you want to add to
+    # let's assume you have calculated a score in some way, that you want to add to
     # the annotations in a store
     scores = [0.9, 0.5]